syntest-framework/syntest-framework/libraries/cli-graphics/README.md

-# The module library of the SynTest Ecosystem
+# The CLI graphics library of the SynTest Ecosystem

+- x
+  - x
+    - x
+      - x
+        - x